andrejsstepanovs/andai/docs/setup/QUICKSTART.md

 It will take few seconds until redmine is up and running.

 ## andai binary
-Copy `andai` binary there as well or add it to PATH so its available from everywhere.
+Copy `andai` binary there as well or add it to PATH so it's available from everywhere.

 ## Configure ticketing system
 Now it's time to start using `AndAI` binary.